List of Pixar film references: John Ratzenberger

-Described as "Pixar's good luck charm" by John Lasseter, actor John Ratzenberger has played a role in every Pixar feature from Toy Story to Onward, including a few not produced by Pixar.
-Soul is the first film where John Ratzenberger uses his likeness instead of a voice role, while he is not present at all in Luca, Turning Red or Lightyear.
+Described as "Pixar's good luck charm" by John Lasseter, actor John Ratzenberger played a role in every Pixar feature from Toy Story to Onward, including a few not produced by Pixar.
+Soul is the first film where John Ratzenberger uses his likeness instead of a voice role, while he is not present at all in original films starting with Luca.